Skip to main content

 SolSab

-SolSab is a collection of protocols featuring two main Solana programs: Sablier Lockup and Sablier Merkle Instant.
-While not all protocols available for Ethereum are currently available for Solana, we aim to bring the same protocols to Solana in future iterations.
+SolSab is a collection of Solana protocols currently featuring two programs: Sablier Lockup and Sablier Merkle Instant.
+While not all of our Ethereum protocols are also available on Solana, we aim to bridge this gap in the future.

 Lockup